benbalter/benbalter.github.com/_posts/2015-12-07-how-to-derail-any-meeting.md

 Any of those tactics sound familiar?
 Any of those that you haven't experienced in a meeting at least once?
 While I doubt your coworkers are actually double agents for the now-defunct OSS, there's something to be said for the fact that the behaviors that were once used as means of espionage, are now common corporate anti-patterns.

 That got me thinking: what additional anti-patterns would the OSS add if they were writing that field manual today?
+The key is to maximize meta-work:

 * What are we solving for?
 * What does success look like?